asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

     List[] table = new List[target + 1];
     Arrays.fill(table, null);

-    // set the base postive case as we know, for a target sum of 0, we can say that there can be a sequence of numbers, by simply
+    // set the base positive case as we know, for a target sum of 0, we can say that there can be a sequence of numbers, by simply
     // taking no numbers, we start off from this initial value and build from it table[0] = new ArrayList<>();